SIPupstreamDesign/ChOWDER/UserGuide/en/UserGuide.md

 ### Installing Node.js

 The GUI Portal requires the installation of Node.js.
-Download the latest version from the official website (http://nodejs.org/).
+Download the latest version from the official website (`http://nodejs.org/`).
 (See image below)

 <img src="image/NodeJS.png" alt="node.jsのinstall画面" width="377" />
-*Screenshot of node.js*
+*Screenshot of Node.js*

 ### Installing the Submodule for Node.js

-Install the third-party module for Node.js required to run ChOWDER in the application’s directory.
+Install the third-party modules for Node.js required to run ChOWDER in the application’s directory.

 Run Install Script
 ---------------------------------------------------